 Description: Group the faults by size.
 Only one of the three keywords can be given.
 If <group-by-faultset> is given the simulated faults that meets the criteria is grouped in the large faults group with the deterministic faults.
 If it is not given, all faults that meet the criteria is grouped in the large fault group.
 If a number is given, the large group faults is restricted to the number of all largest faults that meets the criteria.

 6.13.7.1 <length>

 Description: Length of the fault as criteria.
-Argument: One.
-A positive number.
-Default: Repeatable: No

 6.13.7.2 <area>